xzzhang2/xzzhang2.github.io/pages/projects.md

 ### <a name="researchprojs"></a>1. funded research projects

  1. Sep 2019 - June 2021.
-General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (PI), *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* 445,520 HKD (approved).
+General Research Fund (**GRF**) by the University Grants Committee (UGC), Hong Kong SAR, Project#12609319, Role: Principal Investigator (PI), *The Making and Unmaking of the Public Sphere: Outcomes of Political Disagreement, Expression Avoidance, and a Filtered Information Repertoire.* [445,520 HKD] (approved).
 On-going.

  2. May 2018 - May 2019. *Codes and coders in the newsrooms: New technology adoption and interdisciplinary collaboration in Hong Kong’s local news organizations.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (PI).
-(44,100 HKD).
+[44,100 HKD].
 Completed.

- 2. Jan 2017 - Jan 2018. *Effects of freedom restoration, language variety, and issue type on psychological reactance: An experimental study of health promotion messages in Hong Kong.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
+ 3. Jan 2017 - Jan 2018. *Effects of freedom restoration, language variety, and issue type on psychological reactance: An experimental study of health promotion messages in Hong Kong.* Faculty Research Grant (**FRG**), Hong Kong Baptist University.
 Role: Principal Investigator (PI).
-(49,752 HKD).
+[49,752 HKD].
 Completed.

- 3. Oct 2016. *The social and political impacts of digital media on public expression.* Start-up Grant for New Academics, Hong Kong Baptist University.
+ 4. Oct 2016 - Sep 2018. *The social and political impacts of digital media on public expression.* Start-up Grant for New Academics, Hong Kong Baptist University.
 Role: Principal Investigator (PI).
-(100,000 HKD).
+[100,000 HKD].
 Completed.

- 4. Jan 2012. *Social media use, political attitudes, and political participation: A comparison of mainland China, Hong Kong, and Taiwan.* Research Expense Grant for Doctoral Dissertation.
+ 5. Jan 2012 - Feb 2013. *Social media use, political attitudes, and political participation: A comparison of mainland China, Hong Kong, and Taiwan.* Research Expense Grant for Doctoral Dissertation.
 Chow Yei Ching School of Graduate Studies, City University of Hong Kong.
 Role: Principal Investigator (PI).
-(15,000 HKD).
+[15,000 HKD].
 Completed.

 ### <a name="collaboration"></a>2. research collaborators